-A. Most states have stay at home orders and guidance about which businesses may remain open at this time.
+A. Individual states have guidance about COVID-19 precautions and mandates that may change depending upon the flattening or influx of cases.
 Employers should pay attention to any federal, state, or local guidance regarding reopening their business.

 For the most up to date information, employers can visit their local health department home page along with The Centers for Disease Control (CDC) Coronavirus home page.